 From 2000 thru 2008, Team Rocket LP produced an estimated 175 F1 Rocket kits.
-Since 2016, Frazier Aviation LLC has been producing parts to support the legacy fleet and also to allow brand new F1 Rockets or F4 Raiders to be constructed.
+Since 2016, there have been additional parts produced to support the legacy fleet and also to allow brand new F1 Rockets or F4 Raiders to be constructed.

 The Rocket’s heritage traces back to designs produced by Van’s Aircraft.
 We believe that it is prudent to consider some of the service bulletins issued by Van’s Aircraft when maintaining your F1 Rocket or F4 Raider.